ArupAus/lunchtimepython/Session1/session_1_problems.md

 Sample input/output:
 ```
->>> What is your full name: Alex Smith
+>>> What is your full name: Gandalf Greybeard
->>> Hello Smith, Alex
+>>> Hello Greybeard, Gandalf
 ```

-You can use `input()` to prompt the user in your program.
-However the marker bot can only assess your answer if it is written as a function as shown below.
-Use `input()` to test your function before submitting. __Make sure you remove print statements and the input function when you submit!__
+You should test your function before submitting it.
+However the marker bot can only assess your answer if it is written as a function as shown below. __Make sure you remove print statements when you submit!__

 Submit your function to the MarkerBot as shown below. __Do not change the name of the function - greet.__